-PaintCare recognizes revenue from post-consumer paint recovery fees at the time architectural paint product is sold by a manufacturer participant of the paint product stewardship program.
-Manufacturer participants in the program pay the PaintCare recovery fee to PaintCare based on the amount of program products they sell on a monthly basis.
-The majority of PaintCare's revenue arrangements generally consist of a single performance obligation to transfer promised services.
-Revenue is recognized when PaintCare delivers the services.
-Based on PaintCare's evaluation process and review of its contracts with customers, the timing and amount of revenue previously recognized is consistent with how revenue is recognized under the new standard.
-No changes were required to previously reported revenues as a result of the adoption.
+The Program recognizes revenue from post-consumer paint recovery fees at the time the architectural paint product is sold by a manufacturer participant of the paint product stewardship program.
+Manufacturer participants in the Program pay the PaintCare recovery fee to PaintCare based on the amount of program products they sell on a monthly basis.